Plant DetailShow Menu

 Poison Symptoms:

-TOXIC ONLY IF LARGE QUANTITIES EATEN.
-CAUSES SEVERE PAIN IN THE MOUTH IF EATEN!
+Toxic if eaten in large quantities and causes severe pain in the mouth.
 Poisonous by ingestion and dermatitis.
-(Poisonous parts: All parts when fresh).
+All parts of the plant are poisonous.
 Symptoms: Inflammation and blistering upon contact with fresh sap; irritation of mouth, vomiting and diarrhea following ingestion.

 Poison Toxic Principle: